Navya-75/JS-assignment-2/README.md

 you can simply open in web browser.

 It also contains the methods of functions like basic syntax,named function,call back function etc.,

+It also contains the basic syntaxes of arrays  and methods like push,pop,slice,some etc.,